IcedCoffeeDrinker/SaaS_Insight_Engine/doc/render_deployment.md

 Once both services are deployed:

 1. Visit your frontend URL (e.g., https://saas-insight-engine-frontend.onrender.com)
-2. Test the functionality to ensure everything is working correctly
+2. **Configure Stripe Webhook**: Go to your Stripe Dashboard -> Developers -> Webhooks.
+Add an endpoint pointing to `YOUR_BACKEND_URL/api/webhook` (e.g., `https://saas-insight-engine-backend.onrender.com/api/webhook`).
+Select the event `payment_intent.succeeded`.
+Copy the generated Webhook Signing Secret and add it as the `STRIPE_WEBHOOK_SECRET` environment variable in Render for the backend service.
+3. Test user registration and login.
+4. Test the payment process.
+5. Verify that access is granted *after* the payment is successfully processed (check the data table or access-restricted features).
+6. Test password reset functionality.
-3. Check the logs for any errors if you encounter issues
+7. Check the logs for any errors if you encounter issues.

 ## Production Considerations